-CTH300 Re-Reading Global Oppression: Critical Thinking Through Cinema I -3 credits tested the limits of humanity over the ages.
+CTH300 Re-Reading Global Oppression: Critical Thinking Through Cinema I -3 credits

+This course examines socio-political, psychological, and cultural dimensions of various world holocausts that have tested the limits of humanity over the ages.
 Students critically analyze readings, films, and other media to uncover the historical, mythic, political, and religious implications of these events and build greater understanding of our diverse world and the ways we interact with each other.